 To discourage this behaviour, Numerai introduced the concordance metric.
 Concordance means that predictions should at least look like they come from the same distribution.

 For testing this, they use the Kolmogorovâ€“Smirnov statistic again.
-But instead of comparing sets of predictions, they apply k-means to your set, and compare clusters, which should be “unoriginal”.
+But instead of comparing sets of predictions, they apply k-means clustering to your set, then compare clusters, which should be “unoriginal”.

-There have been some doubt about this particular method, but from some experiments with modifying predictions it appears to work.
+There have been some doubt about this particular method, but from our experiments with modifying predictions it appears to work.

 Here we go